xairy/raw-gadget/README.md

 They might addressed in the future.

+## Usage

+Raw Gadget can be used on any Linux-based board that has a USB Device Controller (UDC) — a hardware component that allows the board to act as a USB peripheral device.
+Consult the documentation for your board on whether it has a UDC (often marketed as `USB OTG`) and how to enable it.

+To set up Raw Gadget, you will need to build and load the Raw Gadget module, enable the UDC on your board, and find out the UDC device and driver names; see the instructions below.
+Once the setup is done, you can try running the provided [examples](/examples).

+See [Raw Gadget on Raspberry Pi](/docs/setup_raspberry-pi.md) for end-to-end instructions on how to set up Raw Gadget on a Raspberri Pi board.

 ## Building

 Raw Gadget was [merged](https://git.kernel.org/pub/scm/linux/kernel/git/torvalds/linux.git/commit/?id=f2c2e717642c66f7fe7e5dd69b2e8ff5849f4d10) into the mainline Linux kernel in `5.7` and can be built into the kernel by enabling `CONFIG_USB_RAW_GADGET`.